Lexus NX review

 The NX was awarded five stars out of five for safety by Euro NCAP and it certainly gets lots of kit to help you avoid an accident.

-Automatic emergency braking (AEB), lane-keeping assistance and traffic-sign recognition are standard across the range, with increasingly more safety aids, including blind-spot monitoring, fitted to F-Sport and Takumi versions.
+Automatic emergency braking (AEB), lane-keeping assistance and traffic-sign recognition are standard across the range.
+Blind-spot monitoring is fitted to Premium trim and above, while Takumi versions get lane-change assist and front cross-traffic alert.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here